uviclibraries/genai-notebooklm/5-nblm-presentations.md

 Unlike the first activity in this workshop where we used three articles as training data, in this activity we are using only one of them to create a presentation (in either PowerPoint or Google Slides).
 This is to replicate a typical use case where you've written an assignment or journal article and need to create an accompanying presentation for it.
 Let's get started:
 <img src="images/5-one-article-selected.png" style="float:right;width:300px;padding:10px;border: 1px solid #555;" alt="Only one article selected">
 1. Click on the checked boxes beside, **badge-article-2.pdf** & **badge-article-3.pdf** to deselect these two articles so that NoteboolLM will only use the one remaining selected article to respond to your prompts.
-2. Copy and paste the following the following prompt: ```Please help me create a 10 minute long presentation, with slide titles, and detailed speaker notes, with minimal text on the slides.
+2. In the chat box at the bottom of the page copy and paste the following prompt: ```Please help me create a 10 minute long presentation, with slide titles, and detailed speaker notes, with minimal text on the slides.
 The audience is a group of graduate students and professors.
 Start the presentation with an interesting and compelling story.```
-3. ....
-4. In the chat box at the bottom of the page type: How useful are informal credentials in helping students find jobs?
-  - Review the summary to make sure there are no mistakes or inaccuracies.
+3. Read over the summary...
+   - What has it done well?
+   - What has it not done well?
+5. Save to note...
+6. Copy and paste into a Word or Google Doc...

+## Upgrade the Presentation
+7. Prompt for a better intro story...
+8. Title
 3. In the chat box at the bottom of the page type: Create a Google Slides presentation summary.
   - Review the presentation text to make sure there are not mistakes or inaccuracies.
 4. In the chat box at the bottom of the page type: Create an image for each slide.